RhoInc/clinical-timelines/scripts/configuration.md

 ## settings.groupings
 `array`

-an array of categorical participant characteristic variables with which to group participants
+an array of categorical ID characteristic variables with which to group IDs

 **default:** none
 ### settings.groupings.value_col